Microsoft Defender Antivirus: Controlled Folder Access

+Tamper Protection

+Introduced in Windows 10 version 1903, Tamper Protection protects certain security settings, such as antivirus settings, from being disabled or changed by unauthorized programs.

 History

 Microsoft AntiSpyware (Beta 1)

 Windows Defender was initially based on GIANT AntiSpyware, formerly developed by GIANT Company Software, Inc. The company's acquisition was announced by Microsoft on December 16, 2004.
 While the original GIANT AntiSpyware officially supported older Windows versions, support for the Windows 9x line of operating systems was later dropped by Microsoft.

 The first beta release of Microsoft AntiSpyware from January 6, 2005, was a repackaged version of GIANT AntiSpyware.
 There were more builds released in 2005, with the last Beta 1 refresh released on November 21, 2005.

 At the 2005 RSA Security conference, Bill Gates, the Chief Software Architect and co-founder of Microsoft, announced that Microsoft AntiSpyware would be made available free-of-charge to users with validly licensed Windows 2000, Windows XP, and Windows Server 2003 operating systems to secure their systems against the increasing malware threat.

 Windows Defender (Beta 2)

 On November 4, 2005, it was announced that Microsoft AntiSpyware was renamed to Windows Defender.
 Windows Defender (Beta 2) was released on February 13, 2006.
 It featured the program's new name and a redesigned user interface.
 The core engine was rewritten in C++, unlike the original GIANT-developed AntiSpyware, which was written in Visual Basic.
 This improved the application's performance.
 Also, since Beta 2, the program works as a Windows service, unlike earlier releases, which enables the application to protect the system even when a user is not logged on.
 Beta 2 also requires Windows Genuine Advantage (WGA) validation.
 However, Windows Defender (Beta 2) did not contain some of the tools found in Microsoft AntiSpyware (Beta 1).
 Microsoft removed the System Inoculation, Secure Shredder and System Explorer tools found in MSAS (Beta 1) as well as the Tracks Eraser tool, which allowed users to easily delete many different types of temporary files related to Internet Explorer 6, including HTTP cookies, web cache, and Windows Media Player playback history.
 German and Japanese versions of Windows Defender (Beta 2) were later released by Microsoft.